How To Avoid Double Taxation In Vietnam

 - For deduction of deemed taxes: a copy of the income tax declaration form from the foreign country, a copy of the business registration certificate or legal documents certifying the business activities in the foreign country, a letter of certification from the foreign tax authority regarding the exempted or reduced taxes in that foreign country (this tax deduction must also be done in accordance with any agreements and/or laws of the foreign country); and

-In order to be considered for a tax exemption and/or reduction, foreign residents must prepare and submit an application dossier to be submitted to the relevant competent body.
+In order to be considered for a tax exemption and/or reduction, foreign residents must prepare and submit a dossier to notify the tax authority about their eligibility.
 The dossier must include the following documents:

 - A notice on the eligibility of a tax exemption or reduction under the appropriate agreement;